 If a subsidy is utilized, premiums are discounted as much as 25%-75%.
 However, households with higher Federal Poverty Level (FPL) ratios, may actually pay more for their unsubsidized policies than prior to the legislation.
 Platinum plans without subsidies are the most expensive option.
+Silver-tier plans eligible for "cost-sharing" will offer lower copays, deductibles, and out-of-pocket expenses.
 Rates, of course, vary, depending where you live.
 Plan coverage for physical health services must be equal to mental health and substance abuse services.

 While many Midwestern states such as Ohio, Michigan, and Indiana feature moderate pricing, many Northeastern states, such as Connecticut, New Jersey, New York, and Vermont, have very high premiums.
-Many states also only offer a single carrier to provide Marketplace plans.
-These states are Alaska, Delaware, Mississippi, Nebraska, and Wyoming.
-New York, Wisconsin, and California offer the most carrier choices.
+Two states also only offer a single carrier to provide Marketplace plans.
+These states are Delaware and Wyoming.
+Colorado, Massachusets, Michigan, Wisconsin, Ohio, New York, Texas, Virginia, and California offer the most carrier choices.

 A special SHOP Exchange is offered for small business owners that would like to provide group benefits for their employees.
 There is no Open Enrollment deadline, and many flexible and customized options can be created.
 However, often, the number of carriers offering employer-based benefits, is less than the number of carriers that offer individual Marketplace policies.
 Any employee can "opt out" of group coverage, although they may not be eligible to utilize federal subsidies to reduce their private plan premiums.
 Behavioral benefits may vary from one state to another.